NeoDong/OncoNicheDev/README.md

 of each program (code in NMF/)

 # Step 3
-Comparing the effects of developmental programs on the efficiency of communication between driver genes and downstream transcription factors
+Comparing the effects of developmental programs on the efficiency of communication between driver genes and downstream transcription factors (code in network communication/)

 # Step 4
-Gene regulatory network analysis of influenced transcription factors
+Gene regulatory network analysis of influenced transcription factors (code in GRN/)